 There are a number of apps that can help with deep breathing and meditation.
 My patients have had a lot of success with OMG I Can Meditate, Calm, and Headspace.

-If you prefer one-on-one attention, check out our relaxation sessions.
-You can come into the office and have our relaxation coach guide you through a series of relaxation exercises tailored for you.
+If you prefer one-on-one attention, check out our relaxation training sessions.
+You can come into the office and have our therapists guide you through a series of relaxation exercises tailored for you.

 I know these sensations are scary.
 You don’t have to put up with them forever.
 You can regain a sense of calm.
 Let’s see what happens when you consistently focus on repairing how your mind and body talk to each other.